tadtd/boolean-matrix-factorization/README.md

 # Boolean Matrix Factorization (BMF)

-A Python library for Boolean Matrix Factorization studying and implementation.
-This project provides a modular framework for studying and comparing different BMF algorithms.
+A Python-based project for studying and experimenting with Boolean Matrix Factorization.
+It provides a modular framework for exploring and comparing different BMF algorithms.

-Beside it, repository is intended to reproduce the results of the paper "Boolean Matrix Factorization and Noisy Completion via Message Passing" by Siamak Ravanbakhsh, Barnabás Póczos, and Russell Greiner.
+In addition, this repository aims to reproduce the results of the paper "Boolean Matrix Factorization and Noisy Completion via Message Passing" by \textbf{Siamak Ravanbakhsh, Barnabás Póczos, and Russell Greiner.}

 ## Overview